 As if that’s not enough, the entire experience occurs in pitch black darkness, adding a truly wicked spin to what was already our favorite haunt at the event.

 The scareactor cast of Trick or Treat: Lights Out takes an already stellar top tier Haunt and pushes it even further to the next level.
 The old manor is bursting at the seams with the Tricksters – the menacing hoard of evil children doing the bidding of the iconic Green Witch.
 They create a perfect balance with the Green Witch herself, matching her bone-chilling evil with a devious childlike whimsy.

-Knott’s Scary Farm has added a whole new “trick” to our favorite haunt this year, and boy are you in for a treat.
+Knott’s Scary Farm has found the ultimate “trick” to further compliment one of our favorite haunts, and boy are you in for a treat.
 Each guest entering the old, dark, abandoned manor is handed their own flashlight.
 They are, however, far from standard issue.
 These flashlights are the ultimate theatrical lighting tool – Gantom Torch Escape – a specially made, programmable IR-controlled flashlight that can dim, flicker, turn off completely, physically shake in your hand and even magically transition from flashlight to blacklight – all on its own.

 This perfect blending of fresh new tech takes Trick or Treat: Lights Out from an iconic classic maze and turns it into a truly creepy one on a whole new level.
 Scares are significantly more impactful, and come much more unexpectedly.
 What results is a far more immersive feeling wherein guests are truly dropped into a scary movie, with very real urgency and seemingly real-world consequences.